Guide to job hunting for international students

 - You can learn skills and expand your knowledge on a number of topics through online courses you can do at home .

 It is becoming more and more important for students to gain some work experience.
 As well as helping you figure out what job you want to do when you graduate, it will make you more employable in the eyes of graduate recruiters and help you develop key skills such as teamwork and commercial awareness.
-It may also be a good opportunity for international students to develop their English language skills in a professional environment.
+It may also be a good opportunity, as an international student, to develop your English language skills in a professional environment.

 You may want to apply for the following types of work experience, which are usually in an area directly related to your degree or the career you want to go into:

 - summer internships.
-These typically last between two and three months in the summer vacation and are aimed at second-year students, but some employers may accept first-year students.
+These typically last between two and three months in the summer vacation and are aimed at second-year students, but some employers may accept first-year students or recent graduates.

 - industrial placements, sometimes also referred to as a placement year or year in industry.
 These form a part of some undergraduate degrees.
 You’ll spend a year, usually just before your final year, working for a company.

-You can find these opportunities through the targetjobs vacancy search , your university careers service and your university department’s industrial placement officers.
+You can find these opportunities through the targetjobs work experience search , your university careers service and your university department’s industrial placement officers.

 Other options that aren’t directly related to your degree but will help you develop important skills include: